sjkim1995/block.js/README.md

 ## Block.js: Client-side Monero Miner

 A boilerplate using Node.js, Express, and Angular.
 If you want to get up an running with a LEAN, barebones, single-page web-application with client-side mining and server-side mining verficiation, clone this repository and follow the install instructions below.
 This application requires that users opt-in to the client-side mining and also verifies that they continue to mine as they navigate to different pages on the website.
-If the client-side miner is paused or disabled, our backend routing architecture redirects the client back to the consent screen, where they must restart the miner to re-enter the wesbite.
+If the client-side miner is paused or disabled, our backend routing architecture redirects the client back to the consent screen, where they must restart the miner to re-enter the website.

 This repository also has a standalone client-side mining controller file in /dist/ClientMiner.js.
 This script provides a constructor function for a javascript client-side miner that you can instantiate with:
 ```